 Small gaps between the spa cover and the shell, waste energy.
-Easily prevent gaps keeping straps snug and latched when not using the spa.
+Easily prevent gaps by keeping straps snug and latched when not using the spa.
 If latches are broken, missing, or inadequate, easily install Replacement Spa Cover Locks on existing covers.

-Even with a great spa cover, evaporation between the water surface and the bottom of the cover results in heat-loss.
+Even with a great spa cover, evaporation between the water surface and the bottom of the cover results in heat loss.
 Using a Floating Thermal Blanket reduces heat loss from evaporation by up to 95%.
 As an added benefit, spa blankets help protect your spa cover from chemical damage.

 The settings on your spa controls are an effective energy conservation tool.
 Most spas can be set to 104°F, but reducing the temperature to 102°F or lower is a big money saver.
 It takes a lot more power to maintain hot water at higher temperatures.

-Many spa controls have energy saving settings for when you are away from home.
+Many spa controls have energy-saving settings for when you are away from home.
 Before vacation, set your spa controls to economy or sleep mode.
 If your system lacks the programming to set those modes, simply turn the heat down to 80°.

 If your power-utility company offers reduced electric rates during off-peak hours, adjust heating/filtration cycles accordingly to keep costs down.

 While opening air valves on your spa increases the massage power, they also lower the water temperature over time.
 Close these valves after use to avoid introducing cool air into the spa when you’re not using it.